strickyak/pythonine/README.md

 V0.1 is roughly what I demoed at VCF-SE 2021 (Vintage Computer Festival -- Southeast, Atlanta, September 2021).
 Compile `v0.1/test_basic.py` into bytecodes `bc` and the runtime into the OS9 binary module `runpy`.
-Then copy these onto and OS9 Level 2 (v3.3.0) disk, with `runpy` in the `CMDS` directory, and `bc` in the Current Working Directory.
+Then copy these onto an OS9 Level 2 (v3.3.0) disk, with `runpy` in the `CMDS` directory, and `bc` in the Current Working Directory.
 Do not allow any character translations; both files are binary.
-After booting int a shell, run `runpy #128`.
+After booting into a shell, run `runpy #128`.
 It is hard-wired to load `bc` (which takes a long time).

 How I build them:

 ```
 make T=_basic _build _runpy  # (then hit ^C after it runs a while)
-make T=_basic emu
+make T=_basic emu            # (optional, to try it in my emulator)
 ```

-They run a small version of BASIC that I wrote, very slowly.
-It preloads this BASIC program, to check the Collatz conjecture:
+They run (very slowly) a small version of Basic that I wrote in the currently-supported subset of Python.
+It preloads this Basic program, to check the Collatz conjecture:

 ```
 10 REM Prove the Collatz Conjecture